sictweb/bti425-2020/graded-work/assign5asdf.md

 #### Let's prepare to get data involved

 In the previous assignments, we worked with in-memory data, and with data from your Teams API.

+Here, we will work with both.
+In addition, the in-memory data will be backed with local storage.

 ( a bit different / more )